Home Security Tips Security Cameras Security Systems

 Anti-jamming devices alert about signal blockages and failures, or system compromises.

-Security Protocols
+Other Home Security System Protocols

 While there are several types available with different strength levels, some security cameras—and accompanying wireless routers—still have default Wired Equivalent Privacy (WEP) and Wi-Fi Protected Access (WPA).
-It's recommended to use a security camera with stronger levels, such as WPA2 or WPA3, as outlined below.

 WPA2